Gravitational Response of Topological Quantum States of Matter

-In the context of lattice states of matter, disclinations provide a natural route to introducing spatial curvature and characterizing the gravitational response\cite{2016-biswas-kx}.
+\emph{Wen-Zee-like response on the lattice:} In the context of lattice states of matter, disclinations provide a natural route to introducing spatial curvature and characterizing the gravitational response\cite{2016-biswas-kx}.
 The Gaussian curvature of the disclination is localized at the disclination core and thus singular.
-The measure of curvature is characterized by the extent to which Euclid's 5th postulate is violated, as elucidated in Fig.~\ref{fig-disclinations}.
-Previously we showed\cite{2016-biswas-kx} that singular spatial curvature induced at a lattice disclination can be leveraged to characterize the gravitational response of quantum Hall states on the lattice.
-Our approach \cite{2016-biswas-kx,2019-he-bc,2019-ozawa-jq,2016-hung-hc,2019-lu-kt} allows clear separation of the desired curvature-induced phenomena from spurious causes, such as arising from defects and disorder inadvertently introduced in constructs of slowly-varying small curvature on the lattice, which attempt a literal actualization of the continuum picture \cite{1992-wen-fk}.
-For quantum Hall states on crystalline lattices, we reported that each Landau level loses (an integer number of) states bound to such a disclination.
+The total instrinsic curvature of a disclination, characterized by the extent to which Euclid's 5th postulate is violated as elucidated in Fig.~\ref{fig-disclinations}, is equal to the Frank angle, quantized in the presence of local rotational symmetry.
+Previously we showed that singular spatial curvature induced at a lattice disclination can be leveraged to characterize the gravitational response of quantum Hall states on the lattice\cite{2016-biswas-kx}.
+This approach \cite{2016-biswas-kx,2019-he-bc,2019-ozawa-jq,2016-hung-hc,2019-lu-kt} allows clear separation of the desired curvature-induced phenomena from spurious causes, such as arising from defects and disorder inadvertently introduced in constructs of slowly-varying small curvature on the lattice, which attempt a literal actualization of the continuum picture \cite{1992-wen-fk}.
+For quantum Hall states on crystalline lattices, we reported that each Landau level loses (an integer number of) states bound to such a disclination\cite{2016-biswas-kx}.

-We can succinctly summarize preceding results for quantum Hall states using a modified version of Eq.~\eqref{eq-WZ} which captures gravitational response in both continuum and lattice quantum Hall states:
+We can succinctly summarize gravitational response for lattice quantum Hall states\cite{2016-biswas-kx} using a modified version of Eq.~\eqref{eq-WZ}, which captures gravitational response in both continuum and lattice quantum Hall states:

-wherein $Q$ is the excess charge accumulated at the disclination; $\k$ is the GCC; $K_{T}$ is the total integrated Gaussian curvature, simply equal to the Frank angle of the disclination; and $\text{frac}(x) = x - \lfloor x \rfloor$ is the fractional part of $x$. $e^{*}$ is the elementary unit by which charge can be locally modified in the material under consideration.
-For quantum Hall states, $e^{*}$ is the elementary quasiparticle charge (for instance, $e^{*}=e$ for integer quantum Hall states and $e^{*}=e/3$ for the $\nu=1/3$ Laughlin state).
+wherein $Q$ is the excess charge accumulated at the disclination; $\k$ is the GCC; $K_{T}$ is the \emph{total} integrated Gaussian curvature, simply equal to the Frank angle of the disclination; and $\text{frac}(x) = x - \lfloor x \rfloor$ is the fractional part of $x$. $e^{*}$ is the elementary unit by which charge can be locally modified in the material under consideration.
+For continuum quantum Hall states, $e^{*}$ is simply equal to the elementary quasiparticle charge (for instance, $e^{*}=e$ for integer quantum Hall states and $e^{*}=e/3$ for the $\nu=1/3$ Laughlin state).

 Building on this formulation, here we provide the general results for topological gravitational response, in turn, first for all lattice insulators, and next, for Chern and related insulators.
 Consider three elementary charges associated with a specific gapped phase on the lattice: the electric charge, $-e$; the quasiparticle charge, $q_{p}e$; and the charge per lattice site, $q_{s}e$. $q_{p}$ and $q_{s}$ are expected to be rational fractions.
 The excess charge at a disclination is universal modulo integer multiples of $q_{p}e$ and $q_{s}e$, since these are charges associated with bound states and vacancies, respectively.
 Thus, if $e^{*} = q e$ is the greatest fractional charge such that $q_{p}e$ and $q_{s}e$ are integer multiples of $e^{*}$, then the excess charge at a disclination is determined modulo an integer multiple of $e^{*}$.
 Assuming local response, we associate an excess charge $Q_{v}$ with disclination type $v$.
 Now, considering all possible \emph{closed} manifolds formed by the lattice with well-separated disclinations, for each closed manifold the total electronic charge is: